Evaluating the Practical Effectiveness of LLM-Driven Index Tuning on Microsoft SQL Server: Introduction

 \section{Introduction}

-Index tuning is a challenging problem that has been actively studied for decades~\cite{Whang85,ChaudhuriN97,dta,ValentinZZLS00,BrunoC05,DashPA11,SchlosserK019,KossmannHJS20,WuWSWNCB22,Wii,Esc,SiddiquiWNC22,ml-index-tuning-overview}.
-Index tuning software, which is referred to as an \emph{index tuner} in this paper, takes as input a workload of SQL queries and returns a set of indexes (a.k.a. an \emph{index configuration}) that minimizes the workload execution cost if the recommended indexes are materialized to disk.
-The input of an index tuner can also contain index tuning \emph{constraints} such as the maximum number of indexes or storage space allowed.

-Today's index tuners, deployed by commercial and open-source database systems such as Microsoft SQL Server~\cite{ChaudhuriN97,AgrawalCKMNS04}, IBM DB2~\cite{ValentinZZLS00}, and PostgreSQL~\cite{dexter-2}, adopt a cost-based architecture that minimizes the cost of the input workload \emph{estimated} by the database query optimizer.
-Although these cost-based index tuners have been proven effective in practice, inaccuracies in cost estimates can lead to suboptimal index recommendations~\cite{WuCZTHN13,DingDM0CN19}, sometimes even resulting in severe query performance regressions (QPRs) in production~\cite{DasGIJJNRSXC19,WuDXNC25}.
-To mitigate the impact of inaccurate cost estimates on index indexing, previous work has explored techniques such as QPR detection or improvements to underlying cost models~\cite{DingDM0CN19,WuDXNC25,DBLP:journals/pvldb/MarcusP19,DBLP:conf/sigmod/MaDDS20}.
-However, the effectiveness of these remedies remains limited due to fundamental challenges present in cost estimation~\cite{LeisGMBK015,IoannidisC91,Lohman-critique}.
+Index tuning, the problem of deciding which indexes to create for a given database workload, is an important and challenging problem that has been studied extensively~\cite{Whang85,ChaudhuriN97,dta,ValentinZZLS00,BrunoC05,DashPA11,SchlosserK019,KossmannHJS20,WuWSWNCB22,Wii,Esc,SiddiquiWNC22,ml-index-tuning-overview}.
+Today's index tuning tools, aka \emph{index advisors} deployed by commercial and open-source database systems such as Microsoft SQL Server~\cite{ChaudhuriN97,AgrawalCKMNS04}, IBM DB2~\cite{ValentinZZLS00}, and PostgreSQL~\cite{dexter-2}, adopt a cost-based architecture where the goal is to minimize the cost of the input SQL workload \emph{estimated} by the database query optimizer using a ``what-if'' API.
+Although these cost-based index advisors have been proven effective in practice, inaccuracies in cost estimates can lead to suboptimal index recommendations~\cite{WuCZTHN13,DingDM0CN19}, sometimes even resulting in query performance regressions (QPRs)~\cite{DasGIJJNRSXC19,WuDXNC25}.
+To mitigate the impact of inaccurate cost estimates on index tuning, previous work has explored techniques such as QPR detection or improvements to underlying cost models~\cite{DingDM0CN19,WuDXNC25,DBLP:journals/pvldb/MarcusP19,DBLP:conf/sigmod/MaDDS20}.
+However, the effectiveness of these remedies remains limited due to fundamental challenges in cost estimation~\cite{LeisGMBK015,IoannidisC91,Lohman-critique}.